Stone Thicknesses Explained

 When properly integrated with design thinner stone performs effectively within its intended use.
 The key is understanding how the material will be used and how its supported.
 This is how we at Luminous Stone help the overall system function.

+Why does this matter for design?
 The thickness of the stone affects how the final installation will feel:

 - Thinner material can allow far more light transmission